firebase/genkit/docs/durable-flows.md

+Project: /genkit/_project.yaml
+Book: /genkit/_book.yaml

 # EXPERIMENTAL: Durable flows

 IMPORTANT: this feature is experimental, subject to change and removal.

 Schedulable flows (a.k.a. durable flows, persisted flows) are an advanced feature of flow which allows interrupting and resuming flow execution, as well as scheduling executions.
-Schedulable flows do not support streaming, because they are specifically designed for long-running background operations.
+Schedulable flows don't support streaming, because they are specifically designed for long-running background operations.

 ```javascript
 import { onScheduledFlow } from '@genkit-ai/plugin-firebase/functions/experimental';